jquery/learn.jquery.com/page/plugins/advanced-plugin-concepts.md

 switch ( settings.delay ) {

 	case "very short":
 		delayDuration = 100;
 		break;

 	case "quite short":
 		delayDuration = 200;
 		break;

 	case "quite long":
 		delayDuration = 300;
 		break;

 	case "very long":
 		delayDuration = 400;
 		break;

 	default:
-    delayDuration = 200
+		delayDuration = 200;

 }
 ```

 Not only does this limit the level of control people have, but it takes up quite a bit of space.
-Twelve lines of code just to define the delaying time is a bit much, don't you think?
+Twelve lines of code just to define the delay time is a bit much, don't you think?
 A better way to construct this option would be to let plugin users specify the amount of time (in milliseconds) as a number, so that no processing of the option needs to take place.

 The key here is not to diminish the level of control through your abstraction.
 Your abstraction, whatever it is, can be as simplistic as you want, but make sure that people who use your plugin will still have that much-sought-after low-level control!
-(By low-level I mean non-abstracted)
+(By low-level I mean non-abstracted.)

-###Give full control of elements
+### Give Full Control of Elements

 If your plugin creates elements to be used within the DOM, then it's a good idea to offer plugin users some way to access those elements.
 Sometimes this means giving certain elements IDs or classes.
 But note that your plugin shouldn't rely on these hooks internally: